RensGroen/pythiwlgen/README.md

 - add birth years to all the combinations.
 Starting with the year that you can insert as parameter.
 - adding exclamation marks to all possible passwords

-This script doesn't really tae into account wrong user input.
+This script doesn't really take into account wrong user input.

 <b>Usage:</b>
-sh ./createDictionary.sh {/path/to/input/file} {year}
+sh ./createDictionary.sh {/path/to/input/file} {year} <br>
 for example: sh ./createDictionary.sh ~/Downloads/file 1950

 <b>Example of an input file:</n>